-Projects funded under the Atlantic Sea Scallop RSA Program must enhance the understanding of the scallop resource or contribute to scallop fishery management decisions.
-Priority is given to funding research proposals addressing the below list of 2016 and 2017 Atlantic Sea Scallop Research Priorities.
+Projects funded under the Scallop RSA Program must enhance the understanding of the scallop resource or contribute to scallop fishery management decisions.
+Priority is given to funding research proposals addressing the below list of 2018 and 2019 Scallop Research Priorities.

-Applicants responding to scallop survey priorities should be aware that 2-year survey proposals will be accepted under this competition.
-Additionally, such applicants are encouraged to review and consider the findings of the Scallop Survey Methodologies Peer Review, which was convened by the Northeast Fisheries Science Center in March 2015.
-This includes efforts to increase the level of coordination between scallop survey efforts.
+Applicants are encouraged to consider previously funded scallop research projects when developing proposals.
+Applicants responding to scallop survey priorities are encouraged to review and consider the findings of the Scallop Survey Methodologies Peer Review, which was convened by the Northeast Fisheries Science Center in March 2015.
+This includes efforts to increase the level of coordination between scallop surveys.
 Reports and additional information for this peer review are posted at: www.nefsc.noaa.gov/saw/scallop-2015.
-2016 and 2017 Atlantic Sea Scallop Research Priorities

-HIGHEST (listed in order of importance)
+2018 and 2019 Scallop RSA Research Priorities (listed in order of importance from HIGHEST to OTHER)